ibm-cloud-docs/Cloudant/guides/replication_guide.md

 ```
 {: codeblock}

-*Example of using the command line to monitor a replication process:*
+### Example of using the command line to monitor a replication process

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_replicator/weekly_backup"
 ```
 {: codeblock}

-*Example response to requesting the status of a replication:*
+#### Example response to requesting the status of a replication

 ```json
 {